Question: Can I Drink Alcohol on the Keto Diet?

 - Pay attention to serving sizes, as you will likely feel the effects of alcohol faster while on the keto diet.
 Serving sizes vary between hard liquor (1.5 oz), wine (5 oz) and light beer (12 oz).

 - Staying hydrated on the keto diet can also be more difficult, so make sure you’re drinking plenty of water before and after consuming alcoholic drinks.

 - On the keto diet, your instinct may be to reach for foods and beverages you typically wouldn’t, which can be a problem when it comes to alcohol.
-Set yourself up for success by having keto-friendly meals and snacks on hand!
+Set yourself up for success by having prepared keto meals delivered to your home!

 - Regular beer, cocktails and mixed drinks are often high in carbs so read the labels if you want to remain in ketosis.